aritrabiswas2004/mooc-the-project/README.md

 | **Maintenance**            | Almost completely managed by cloud provider with helpful tools for monitoring on dashboard.                                                                                                                                                                                                    | Almost entirely managed by the user including the updates, testing, downtimes and monitoring is done by Prometheus/Grafana.                                                                                                                                                                                                                                                                                                                    |
 | **Backup Methods**         | Backup is automated completely by the cloud provider.                                                                                                                                                                                                                                          | Backup needs to be manually managed by the user.                                                                                                                                                                                                                                                                                                                                                                                               |
 | **Ease of Use**            | Very easy and intuitive.
 One-click solutions to restore a new instance                                                                                                                                                                                                                         | Complex and usually need advanced users.
 Typically, professional expertise is required in managing code, configurations and maintaining DB infrastructure.                                                                                                                                                                                                                                                                                     |

-## Deploying the Application

-This application automatically deploys to the GKE cluster from the deployment pipeline in `.github/workflows/main.yaml` (see GitHub actions)

-The images are stored in a Docker repository on Artifact Registry on GCP

 > [!NOTE]
 > For exercise `3.7` onwards the tag name of `3.X` (`X` is any number) causes the pipeline to fail since it is not a valid namespace name.